 The scores

-Instinct: C (70/100) — Original Grain-Free formula with chicken, chicken meal, peas, chicken fat, and tapioca as the top five ingredients, plus freeze-dried raw chicken, liver, and heart pieces.
+Instinct: A (90/100) — Original Grain-Free formula with chicken, chicken meal, peas, chicken fat, and tapioca as the top five ingredients, plus freeze-dried raw chicken, liver, and heart pieces.

-Purina Beyond: C (70/100) — Simply 9 Wild Salmon & Egg formula with salmon, oat meal, dried egg product, canola oil, and fish oil leading the ingredient list.
+Purina Beyond: B (78/100) — Simply 9 Wild Salmon & Egg formula with salmon, oat meal, dried egg product, canola oil, and fish oil leading the ingredient list.
+Grain-inclusive oat-meal base avoids the multi-pea-form legume penalty.

 How the ingredients compare